LexingtonStanley/Casinocoin.widget/README.md

 # Casinocoin.widget for Übersicht CSC/USD price
-CasinoCoin widget pulling data from coinmarketcap, heavily plagiarised from an XRP widget, will update with colour coded percentage change and 2nd price for BTC when i work out how.
+CasinoCoin widget pulling data from coinmarketcap, edited from an XRP widget, will update with colour coded percentage change and 2nd price for BTC when i work out how.

 Based on [Eugen Lofts XRP Widget] (https://github.com/eluft84/ubersicht-ripple-usd-price)